AdobeDocs/experience-manager-screens.pt-BR/help/user-guide/embedded-sequences.md

 1. Selecione o canal em que você deseja incorporar uma sequência dinâmica.
 For example, **We.Retail In-Store** --> **Channels** --> **Idle Channel**.

 1. Click **Edit** from the action bar to open the channel in the editor mode.
 1. Clique no ícone de componentes na barra lateral esquerda para adicionar a sequência incorporada dinâmica.
-Arraste e **solte o item Dinâmico** **Sequência incorporada **para o editor.
+Drag and drop the **Dynamic** **Embedded Sequence**  to the editor.

 1. Double-click the **Dynamic** **Embedded Sequence** component to add the page to your sequence channel.